 I adjusted step no 3 as I was still on break and had no end yet at that time.
 I didn’t go back to my main accounts, but at this point, I realized that Instagram is a resourceful tool to gain information.
 So, I have been using a second account on Instagram to discover and learn things I like such as gardening, culinary, finance, and investment.
 This account was assigned to be a medium for me to gain information and knowledge, not to socialize.
 Thus far, this method works well for me.

 During the hiatus period, I logged in to Instagram once because I was invited as a speaker in a talk show that was held through Instagram live.
-After the event, I stayed logged in for few days but… no, it made me uncomfortable, so, yeah, I was back on hibernate mode again.
+After the event, I stayed logged in for a few days but… no, it made me uncomfortable, so, yeah, I was back on hibernate mode again.

 In this phase, I realize that social media is not toxic.
 It depends on us, the users, how we put value in everything we do and take control of it.
 Social media is just a tool to maximize our value.
 I also understand that maybe I didn’t know yet my purpose in using social media back in 2019.
 That’s why I kept coming back.
 Now, I’m just happy I can define a clearer purpose.
 And since then, I try to see things from both sides.

 So, how do I feel now?
 Honestly, I feel much better.
 The most significant is my work becomes excellent.
 I pay attention to things that matter in my life.
 I have time to implement a “to-do list” that has been delayed for so long.
-A list of small things or activities, but we always claim we don’t have time for that or are just too busy like reading a book, cleaning the shoes, decluttering clothes and stuff, etc.
+A list of small things or activities, but we always claim we don’t have time for that or are just too busy like reading a book, cleaning shoes, decluttering clothes and stuff, etc.

 Oh, and one thing.
-A couple months ago, I went to Flores for a vacation with three friends from the university club.
-I was still on social media hiatus, so I rarely heard about other’s lives.
-When my friends shared updates about our friends, I was surprised a lot but in joy, like, What?
+A couple of months ago, I went to Flores for a vacation with three friends from the university club.
+I was still on social media hiatus, so I rarely heard about others' lives.
+When my friends shared updates about our friends, I was surprised a lot, in joy, like, What?
 She has moved to Medan?, Haaa she just gave birth to her second child?, Hah?, What?, Oya?, Oh my God!.
 I do love this kind of conventional way to hear about how my friends are doing.
 Believe me, it’s the best feeling ever.
 I don’t mind being the last person who knows all of that news.
 My boss said I’m an old soul.

 "There's nothing wrong with connectivity, but if you don't balance it with regular doses of solitude, its benefits will diminish." - Thoreau in Digital Minimalism